 Note that the filing requirements, such as a minimum income, for tax returns is not prorated for the year, so tax returns will not have to be filed for those years when the requirements are not satisfied.
-So, if the decedent was single and at least 65, but earned less than the filing requirement income threshold (2020: $14,050) for 2020 before dying, then a 2016 return does not have to be filed, if there is no other reason to file the return, such as a claim for refund.
+So, if the decedent was single and at least 65, but earned less than the filing requirement income threshold (2020: $14,050) for 2020 before dying, then a 2020 return does not have to be filed, if there is no other reason to file the return, such as claiming a refund.

 Any income that is received after death and any income that accrues after death if the decedent use the accrual method of accounting, plus any income received because of death, such as a liquidating distribution from a retirement account, is income in respect of a decedent (IRD), which is taxed to the estate or the beneficiary receiving the income.
 Any expenses that were paid, or accrued, if the taxpayer was on an accrual basis, before the death can be deducted from the tax return for the decedent, but any expenses paid afterward are deductible only from IRD.
 If a check was mailed to pay the expenses, then those expenses are considered constructively paid, and are deductible on the regular tax return for the decedent, unless the check was not honored by the bank.
 IRD is part of the estate, so if any estate taxes are paid, then a portion of the estate tax allocable to the IRD can be deducted by the estate or by the beneficiary receiving the IRD.